NachoHAF/Receta-Api-Playframework-MIMO/README.md

 ## Build and run the project

-This example Play project was created from a seed template.
-It includes all Play components and an Akka HTTP server.
-The project is also configured with filters for Cross-Site Request Forgery (CSRF) protection and security headers.

 To build and run the project:

-1. Use a command window to change into the example project directory, for example: `cd play-java-hello-world-web`
+1. Use a command window to change into the project directory, for example: `cd Receta-api`

 2. Build the project.
 Enter: `sbt run`.
 The project builds and starts the embedded HTTP server.
 Since this downloads libraries and dependencies, the amount of time required depends partly on your connection's speed.

 3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:9000>

-The Play application responds: `Welcome to the Hello World Tutorial!`
+The Play application responds: `MIMO-Receta-Api`
-# RecetaApi-Play-MIMO

 # Receta-Api-Playframework-MIMO